my-challenge-journey/terms-and-conditions/terms-and-conditions.md

-## Terms and Conditions for My Lifestyle Challenge
+## Terms and Conditions for Life Grade

-**Effective Date: 3/1/2025**
+**Effective Date: 3/25/2025**

-Welcome to My Lifestyle Challenge, accessible at https://mylifestylechallenge.app.
+Welcome to My Life Grade, accessible at https://lifegrade.app.
 These Terms and Conditions govern your use of our website/application, services, and features.
 By accessing or using our website/mobile application, you agree to comply with and be bound by these Terms and Conditions.
 If you do not agree with any part of these terms, please do not use our services.

 **1\.
 Acceptance of Terms**
 By creating an account or using our website/Mobile Application, you acknowledge that you have read, understood, and agree to be bound by these Terms and Conditions and our Privacy Policy.